Healthdirect Free Australian health advice you can count on.

 How is otitis media treated?

-Antibiotics are generally not recommended for middle ear infections unless there are signs that your child is very unwell, such as fever or vomiting.
-It’s best to take your child back to the doctor to check their ears again after 1 to 2 days if they are not feeling better.
+Antibiotics are usually not needed unless there are signs that your child is very unwell, such as fever or vomiting.
+Take your child back to the doctor if your child is not feeling better after 1 to 2 days.

-Antihistamines or decongestants won’t help you or your child recover any faster.
+Antihistamines or decongestants don't help you get better faster.

 Why don't doctors give antibiotics for otitis media just in case?